uteq/laravel-model-actions/README.md

 $user->action(\App\Actions\User\Update::class, $input);
 ```

-Whenever you need to call a method without on a model that does not (yet) have an active record in the database, you can also use this static method.
+Whenever you need to call a method on a model that does not (yet) have an active record in the database, you can also use this static method.
 ```php
 User::do(Create::class, $input);
 ```